top of page

 mak wemuk, JD

-Principal, Luna Consulting & Coaching (health equity, racial equity, nonprofit executive coaching, organizational development); Fellow, Director Development Mentor, and member of the Reparations and Conference committees, A.K.
-Rice Institute; Vice President, Washington-Baltimore Center for the Study of Group Relations (WBC); member and current weekend conference director, Center for the Study of Groups and Social Systems (CSGSS); Co-Creator, Group Relations International; Past-President, National Association of Latino Healthcare Executives (NALHE); member, National Lawyers Guild.
+mak wemuk is the principal of Luna Consulting & Coaching (nonprofit executive coaching, health equity, organizational development, racial equity).
+He also is a Fellow, the Chair of the Conference Committee, and a Director Development Mentor of the A.K.
+Rice Institute; the Vice President of the Washington-Baltimore Center for the Study of Group Relations (WBC); a member and the current weekend conference director of the Center for the Study of Groups and Social Systems (CSGSS); a Co-Creator of Group Relations International; a Past-President of the National Association of Latino Healthcare Executives (NALHE); and a member of the National Lawyers Guild.
+He is the father of four powerful young women and lives in the Chicago area.

 Consultant